Activity-based working: is ABW the future of the modern office?

-We’ll show you that activity-based working will not only produce happier employees, but it can actually save you money as well, including real estate costs.
+We’ll show you that activity-based working will not only produce happier employees, but that the ABW environment can actually save you money as well, including real estate costs.
 And COVID-19 might provide the perfect opportunity to start making a plan.

-In the age of work-from-home and COVID-19, how can you make your office an activity-based workspace?
+In the age of work-from-home and COVID-19, how can you embrace activity-based working in your office or workspace?

 Ask yourself: what can the office provide that your employees can’t get from their home office?

-- Face-to-face collaboration: after several long months, many employees are ready for social interactions with their co-workers, and the added camaraderie that comes along with it
+- Face-to-face collaboration: after several long months, many employees are ready for social interactions with their co-workers, and the added camaraderie and collaborating that comes along with it

 - Ad-hoc meetings: in an active environment any space can be a meeting space—indoor or outdoor… whether it’s in the office or down the street at a coffee shop.
 This is especially relevant as many companies are eliminating the use of smaller spaces like small meeting rooms